akurasy/fastapi-deployment/README.md

 **How to Trigger the Workflow**

-Fork or clone this repository. to clone this, use the command below;
+Fork or clone this repository.
+To clone, use the command below;

 ```
 git clone https://github.com/akurasy/fastapi-deployment.git